nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 This tutorial gives short instructions on how to set up a development environment for Porch.
-It outlines the steps to get a [kind](https://kind.sigs.k8s.io/) cluster up and running to which a Porch instance running in Visual Studio Code can connect to and interact with.
-It is highly recommended to go through the [Starting with Porch tutorial](https://github.com/nephio-project/porch/tree/main/docs/tutorials/starting-with-porch) before this one, if you are not familiar with how porch works.
+It outlines the steps to get a [kind](https://kind.sigs.k8s.io/) cluster up and running to which a Porch instance running in Visual Studio Code can connect to and interact with. if you are not familiar with how porch works, it is highly recommended that you go through the [Starting with Porch tutorial](https://github.com/nephio-project/porch/tree/main/docs/tutorials/starting-with-porch) before going through this one.

 > **_NOTE:_**  The code itself can be run on a remote VM and we can use the [VSCode Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin to connect to it as our Dev environment.